After-Shock/Cloudbox-wiki/FAQ.md

 2017-11-30 03:35:41,406:ERROR:simp_le:1421: CA marked some of the authorizations as invalid, which likely means it could not access http://example.com/.well-known/acme-challenge/X. Did you set correct path in -d example.com:path or --default_root?
 Are all your domains accessible from the internet?
 Please check your domains' DNS entries, your host's network/firewall setup and your webserver config.
 If a domain's DNS entry has both A and AAAA fields set up, some CAs such as Let's Encrypt will perform the challenge validation over IPv6.
 If you haven't setup correct CAA fields or if your DNS provider does not support CAA, validation attempts after september 8, 2017 will fail.
 Failing authorizations: https://acme-v01.api.letsencrypt.org/acme/authz/XXXXXXXXXX
 Challenge validation has failed, see error log.
 ```

+Make sure your domain registrar is pointing to the correct server IP address.